vlisivka/sos/src/s1-idea-unit.md

 **Is there a large enough market for your product or service to be sustainable?** (Consider both current size and potential growth)

+**Will the business generate $100M or more in annual revenue within 10 years?** (Fully developed Unicorn must generate $100M annual revenue at least to cost $1 billion)

 **Are you passionate about this problem and committed to solving it long-term?** (Startup journeys are challenging; passion is fuel)

 **Do you have a clear understanding of your target customer's needs and desires?** (Empathy for your audience is crucial)